-Female cavies can have between one and eight newborns per litter.
+Female cavies can have between one and eight newborns per litter, don’t forget to read “Before And After Getting Your Puppy” It’s full of beautiful photos and lots of good information.
 Most litters range from two to four pups.
 Females can have five litters per year, but this can be quite dangerous for their health.

 You can find more details about how many babies do guinea pigs have.

 Any pregnancies at all can be dangerous for your female, so I recommend spaying and neutering your pets as soon as possible.